timamus/manjaro-cinnamon-mini-install-apps/README.md

 `sudo pacman -S upower sox zenity`

-Then, in the applet settings, select the option 'Compact - Battery Percentage without extended messages' in the 'Display Mode' area
+Then, in the applet settings, select the option 'Compact - Battery Percentage without extended messages' in the 'Display Mode' area.

 ## Splash screen